Shingle Street: World War II

 Several buildings were destroyed during World War II, including the Lifeboat Inn.

 After World War II many strange happenings were reported to have taken place at Shingle Street, including a failed German invasion.

 Since the civilian population had been evacuated in May 1940, there were no eyewitness reports, although official documents remained classified until questions in the House of Commons led to their early release in 1993.

 These papers disclosed no German landing.
 Rumours of a failed invasion on the South and East Coasts were commonplace in September 1940 and helped to boost morale.
 Author James Hayward has proposed that these rumours, which were widely reported in the American press, were a successful example of black propaganda with an aim of ensuring American co-operation and securing lend lease resources by showing that the United Kingdom was capable of successfully resisting the German Army.

+Film

+In 2025 the documentary Fire Over Shingle Street (directed by Tim Curtis) premiered in Suffolk cinemas, exploring one of Britain’s most mysterious wartime legends.
+Backed by decades of research from author, James Hayward and former lecturer, Ron Clayton, the film examines rumours of a foiled German invasion, burning seas, and bodies on the beach.
+It also features former East Anglian Daily Times reporter Henry Creagh, who recounts a 1992 call from a source claiming to have seen secret MOD files describing a deadly friendly fire incident.
+At post-screening Q&As in Woodbridge and Aldeburgh, over half of both audiences indicated that they believed something unexplained had occurred at Shingle Street during WWII.

 Shingle Street in culture

 Shingle Street was the inspiration of the Thomas Dolby song "Cloudburst at Shingle Street", from the 1982 album The Golden Age of Wireless.

+Shingle Street and its Martello Tower are settings of Neil Spring's 2020 novel "The Haunted Shore".